alexlewislnk/virtualmin-LAMP-minimal/README.md

 During the setup wizard, you will be prompted for the MySQL root password created earlier in this guide.

 At the end of the Wizard, select the option to **Manage Enabled Features and Plugins**.
 These are the only features that should be enabled:
-- Nginx website
+- Apache website
-- Nginx SSL website
+- Apache SSL website
 - MySQL database
 - Log file rotation
+- Protected web directories

 Next, select **System Settings** on the left menu, then click on **Re-check Configuration**.